Levin College of Law

 Timing of Admissions Decisions

-We also know that deposit deadlines vary from school to school and candidates may be asked to deposit before they have received a decision from UF Law.
+Deposit deadlines vary from school to school, and candidates may be asked to deposit before they have received a decision from UF Law.
 In these instances, we will not expedite our review process.

 All decisions are sent via email to the address listed as primary email on the candidate’s application.
-Candidates are encouraged to ensure the following domains are allowed/trusted senders to ensure communication from UF Law is not routed to spam/junk: @law.ufl.edu, @ufl.edu.
-Candidates are further encouraged to keep their primary email updated with the Office of Admissions, especially where the email on file is a school email.
+Candidates should ensure the @law.ufl.edu and @ufl.edu domains are allowed/trusted senders to ensure communication from UF Law is not routed to spam/junk.
+Candidates must keep their primary email updated with the Office of Admissions, especially where the email on file is a school email.

 Appealing an Admissions Decision